 Congestion impacts on current bus journey times making journeys unreliable, unattractive and longer than necessary, as well as affecting the convenience and comfort of cycling trips on the corridor.

-By expanding the existing Park & Ride in Trumpington and creating a new Park & Ride to the west of Junction 11, car drivers can be encouraged to access the city in buses improving the flow of traffic and making employment sites such as the Cambridge Biomedical Campus, West and North Cambridge easier to reach.
+By expanding the existing Park & Ride in Trumpington and creating more Park & Ride provision (either by creating multi-storey parking at the Trumpington site or a new Park & Ride to the west of Junction 11), car drivers can be encouraged to complete their journeys by bus.
+More Park & Ride use would help the flow of traffic and make employment sites such as the Cambridge Biomedical Campus, West and North Cambridge easier to reach.

 The M11 Park & Ride Provision Project is a component of the West of Cambridge package, which includes review and development options for Park and Ride facilities,